ooduola/MyLearnings/week_notes/week15.md

 ## Network

 - Mentorship: Connected with Papanii, Director of Engineering @ Venmo.
-Reccommended book 7 habits of highly effective people.
+Recommended book 7 habits of highly effective people.

 ## Coding

 - Practiced TDD with ruby redoing Boris Bike challenge.
-- Recaped on OOD principles.
-Encapulation, Abstraction, Inheritance, Polymorphism.
+- Recapped on OOD principles.
+Encapsulation, Abstraction, Inheritance, Polymorphism.
-- Recaped on Testing OO Relationships using Mocking.
+- Recapped on Testing OO Relationships using Mocking.
 - Learned about the SOLID principles in OOD.
 - Practiced TDD in JS with Jasmine, redoing on Thermostat.
-- Recapped on the three tier web architechture.
+- Recapped on the three tier web architecture.

 ## Job hunt